ydahal1/ydahal1/jokes.md

-1. Why did the computer go to the doctor?
-It had a virus, but the hacker couldn't crack the code!
+1. Why don't programmers like nature?
+It has too many bugs!
-2. Why did the software developer go broke?
-Because he lost his domain in a bet!
+2. Why did the programmer go broke?
+Because he lost all his cache!
-3. Why did the cybersecurity expert bring a ladder to work?
-To reach new heights in network security!
+3. Why did the security expert bring a ladder to work?
+To reach the higher-level security!
-4. Why do programmers prefer dark mode?
-Because light attracts bugs, and they've seen enough of those already!
+4. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

 [
-Wed Jan 24 01:13:41 UTC 2024
+Thu Jan 25 01:13:58 UTC 2024
  ]